jfrancis268/ReadMe-GeneratorTae/README.md

 # ReadMe Generator

 <br/>

 ## Project Description

-This is just a simple app that will generate a readme.md file for whatever it is you need it for!
+This is just a simple application made to help users create a read me file quickly.

 <br/>